vmx17/NetProjection/README.md

 Currently, the default SwapChainPanel has only TextBox, no draw, no shader.
   1) Open solution file "CppWinRTComponentProjectionSample.sln" and restore packages then make it Release/AnyCPU. it should provide "....\NetProjection\SimpleMathProjection\nuget\SimpleMathComponent.A.B.C-prerelease.nupkg" where 'A.B.C' is what you specified in "SimpleMathProjection.nuspec" as version number.
   2) Then open solution file "StubWinUI3Desktop.sln" and restore packages then make it Relase or Debug as x64 application.
 Be sure you're referring the ratest build nupkg.
-I recommend you to update version number in *.nuspec on every build.<br>
+I recommend you to update version number in *.nuspec on every build.
 <br>
-Soon or later, I'll unify these solutions.
+Soon or later, I'll unify these solution files.

-## Reproducing Error
+## Reproducing Errors
-updated: 1/5/2023
+- updated: 1/5/2023

 There seems no errors at this moment.
 The border color/width on SwapChainPanel seems meanless as specifiication.
-<br><br>
+The _main_ branch was updated and the _develop_ branch was reproduced.

-updated: 9/27/2022
+- updated: 9/27/2022

 Windows SDK 10.0.22621.0 and 10.0.19040.0(as minimum).
 with VisualStudio 2022;